 Lagos Cocktail Week celebrates mixologists, bartenders

-In a bid to promote, educate, and celebrate the cocktail culture in Nigeria, Lagos Cocktail Week (LCW) is celebrating mixologists, bartenders and stakeholders in the hospitality industry through host of activities as it kick-start its eight edition.
+In a bid to promote, educate, and celebrate the cocktail culture in Nigeria, Lagos Cocktail Week (LCW) is celebrating mixologists, bartenders and stakeholders in the hospitality industry through a host of activities as it kick-starts its eighth edition.

-According to the organisers, the eighth edition of the LCW promises an even-more impressive line-up for its traditional seminars, masterclasses, workshops, exhibition, bar battles, an elite guest-speaker list, and some of the world’s most renowned drink brands.
+According to the organisers, the eighth edition of the LCW themed ‘Behind the Bars, Drinks & Brands’, promises more impressive array of events including; its traditional seminars, masterclasses, workshops, exhibition, bar battles, an elite guest-speaker list, and some of the world’s most renowned drink brands.

 “These individuals include bartenders, mixologists, and brand managers at drinks companies,” she said.